-Out Adventures is off to the Seventh Continent for a sub-zero safari.
-Over ten days we’ll cruise the bays, ‘bergs and shores of Antarctica to better understand this icy tundra and it’s blubbery inhabitants.
+We’re off to the Seventh Continent for a sub-zero Antarctica Gay Expedition where we’ll cruise the bays, ‘bergs and shores of Antarctica to better understand this icy tundra and its blubbery inhabitants.

-To ensure guests get the most out of the safari, we’ll be accompanied by both a naturalist and professional photographer.
-The duo will host daily lectures below deck and join us on shore to help photograph the continent’s endless white vistas.
+To ensure guests get the most out of the expedition, you’ll be accompanied by an Out Adventures host, along with a slew of naturalists.
+The latter will host daily lectures and join us on shore to help photograph the continent’s endless white vistas.

 Below you’ll find a shortlist of the fauna we’ll most likely encounter.

-We’ll have ample opportunity to photograph numerous species of these flightless waddlers including adelie, chinstrap, gentoo, king and emperor penguins.
+We’ll have ample opportunity to photograph numerous species of these flightless waddlers, including Adelie, chinstrap, Gentoo, and king penguins.
 In fact, these particular penguins have very few land predators and show little fear of humans, making them the perfect models for your photographic pleasure.

 There are few sights more mesmerizing than spotting a blue whale breach.
 At 100k – 150k tonnes, it is the largest mammal on earth.
-Unfortunately, it’s a solitary species that can dive great depths for unbelievable lengths making it an unlikely spotting.
+Unfortunately, it’s a solitary species that can dive into great depths for unbelievable lengths, making it an unlikely spotting.

 More common sightings include the curious minke and humpback whales, both known for jumping right out of the sea.
 Fin, sperm and right whales – so named because they were once considered the right kind of whale to poach for blubber – are often spotted throughout Antarctica as well.